 3. London, UK – UK’s capital city has witnessed a107% in its ultra-prime market since 2005 and a terraced house recently traded for close to $120 million there.
 The average price per square foot here is about $5,300 and average property size is 7,900 sq. ft.

-2. Tokyo, Japan – Japan’s capital Tokyo, has the second most expensive real estate market in the world with an average price per square foot of about $7,600 and average property size of 16,000 sq. ft.
+2. Tokyo, Japan – Japan’s capital Tokyo, has the second most expensive real estate market globally with an average price per square foot of about $7,600 and an average property size of 16,000 sq. ft.
 To put it simply, an opulent mansion-sized home in Tokyo would be valued at $121.6 million.
 This is a huge jump for the city as in 2007 it was out from the list of the world’s 10 most expensive cities.

 1. Hong Kong, China – This Chinese island territory claimed the spot of the world’s most expensive luxury real estate market and not surprisingly so, as it was declared so in 2011 as well.
 The average price per square foot is about $11,000 with an average property size of 5,200 sq. ft.
 The record for the city’s most expensive deal is held by a house on Deep Water Bay Road that fetched about $13,000 per square foot at the time of sale in 2011.
 Research has also shown that Hong Kong is also the world’s most expensive shopping destination.